 Don’t get your paps mixed up, though!
 Crumbly porridge, almost like couscous, is the alternative to stywe pap, whereas slap pap (runny porridge) is usually eaten for breakfast with milk, sugar, and butter.

 7. Vetkoek (Fried Bread)

-Another dish of Malay origin is sosaties, more commonly known in the rest of the world as kebabs.
 They are skewered meat and vegetables marinated in a spicy sauce.
-Sosatie meat usually consists of either lamb, chicken, beef or pork.
-Locals typically cook them on a braai (barbeque) to add a smoky flavor.
+Sosatie meat is either lamb, chicken, beef, or pork.
+Locals enjoy cooking them outside on a braai (barbeque) to add a smoky flavor.

 10. Melktert (Milk Tart)

-The dessert shouldn’t be confused with an alcoholic beverage of the same name created by locals that tastes similar.
+A word of caution!
+This dessert shouldn’t be confused with an alcoholic beverage of the same name created by locals that tastes surprisingly similar!

 Next to the milk tart, this is one of the most iconic South African desserts.
 Malva pudding is served just about everywhere.
 A soft and springy cake with flavors of apricot jam and caramel is topped with a sweet creamy sauce and served with a thin custard and ice cream.
 Simply delicious!